 Myth 2: Beach chairs cost extra, too

-The RD take is that “many all-inclusive vacations and resorts rake in extra dollars by charging for things like lounge chairs on the beach” and lists other fees they claim ‘many‘ resorts charge for – towels, beachside service, etc. While a few (the lowest rated in the typical one-to-five star rating system) do charge, it’s primarily because they also open their beach chairs and service to locals who otherwise would not be able to enjoy what are, essentially, public beaches.
-It is a stretch that borders on fibbing to use the word ‘many‘ to describe the actions of a ‘very few‘.
+The RD take is that “many all-inclusive vacations and resorts rake in extra dollars by charging for things like lounge chairs on the beach” and lists other fees they claim ‘many‘ resorts charge for – towels, beachside service, etc. While a very few (the very lowest rated in the typical one-to-five star rating system) do charge, it’s primarily because they also open their beach chairs and service to locals who otherwise would not be able to enjoy what are, essentially, public beaches, and even then for the most part it’s the locals who pay for these amenities and services, not paying guests at the resort.
+Sorry RD, but this “secret” is a stretch that borders on fibbing to use the word ‘many‘ to describe the limited actions of a ‘very few‘.

 Myth 3: Food is included, but it’s often pretty basic